-This post will be updated each time we add news & campaigns about music in schools – please comment below if there’s anything you think
+[LATEST UPDATE: 21/5/2021] This post featuring the latest news and reports on music education and music education advocacy will be updated each time we add news and campaigns about music in schools in the UK.
+Please comment below if there’s anything you think we need to add.

 Mitch Moore, Executive Headteacher St Laurence’s CE Primary School (Coventry) & Queens CE Academy (Nuneaton) Diocese of Coventry Multi-Academy Trust, described in 2014 to the